 We specialize in treating teenagers who are struggling with psychiatric diagnoses such as ADHD, anxiety, depression, and bipolar disorder.

 Groups and structured activities involve skills training, team building, preparing meals, and recreational therapy.
 These pursuits enhance daily living skills, build self-mastery and esteem, and provide a sense of autonomy and membership in a community.

-Teens and young adults can be referred to the program from home or any level of care, including inpatient, partial hospital, and outpatient.
+Teens and young adults can be referred to the program from any level of care, including crisis care/inpatient, partial hospital, and outpatient.
 We offer a full range of services, including assessment and consultation, group therapy, skills training, education, medication evaluation and management, and family therapy.
 As part of the Center of Excellence in Child and Adolescent Psychiatry, the program offers access to care and services throughout McLean Hospital.